-Check website for current hours: www.hagerstowncc.edu/library
+Website: www.hagerstowncc.edu/library

-The William M. Brish Library wants to help you find the resources you need to succeed!
-Visit us online at www.hagerstowncc.edu/library or on the second floor of the Learning Resource Center to discover a wealth of scholarly articles, e-books, and more.
+The William M. Brish library champions student success by connecting any and all members of the campus community with the resources they need, supporting their growth in critical thinking & information literacy, and welcoming them to accessible, functional, inspiring spaces both on campus and online.
 Access expert librarians 24/7 through our website, or stop in for personal assistance.
 Study space, computers, and printing/copying available.
 Hours: M-Th 8 a.m.-6 p.m.; F 8 a.m.-4:30 p.m.
 Phone: 240-500-2237